orthopedics services and programs

 - Post-operative rehabilitation

 For a full list of all the services orthopedic rehab has to offer, click here.

 Our spine program provides evaluation and treatment to children from birth to 21 with spinal deformities, trauma-related spinal conditions, benign and malignant musculoskeletal tumors, genetic cervical spine conditions and other conditions that affect the spine.
 Learn more.

 Dayton Children's scoliosis screening program primarily targets sixth through eighth graders but will occasionally screen in other grades as well.
 In 90 percent of diagnosed scoliosis cases, curves are mild and do not require active treatment, but should be monitored for change.
 In those that require treatment, modern bracing can be used on the majority of them to prevent progression and the need for surgery.
-When a child does meet the requirement and are cleared for surgery they will be treated by the orthopedics team at Dayton Children’s.
+When a child does meet the requirement and is cleared for surgery they will be treated by the orthopedics team at Dayton Children’s.
 Learn more

-Our team also cares for children who have orthopaedic conditions related to cerebral palsy or myelomeningocele (spina bifida) or down syndrome.
-When these patients come to the hospital for a check-up with their primary specialist at Dayton Children’s, one of our physicians can be available during that appointment to address any orthopaedic concerns.
+Our team also cares for children who have orthopedic conditions related to cerebral palsy or myelomeningocele (spina bifida) or down syndrome.
+When these patients come to the hospital for a check-up with their primary specialist at Dayton Children’s, one of our physicians can be available during that appointment to address any orthopedic concerns.
 These patients also can make a separate appointment at one of our orthopedic clinics.

 All of our pediatric orthopedic fracture clinics offer complete casting services and on-site crutch training.
 We treat thousands of fractures a year.
 Learn more